This describes the portion of the EDIT menu covering topics other

 Back to top

 only) There are seven methods of baseline correction.
-Use
+You should select

 1. Automatic -- The program selects